What are the best dry herb vaporizers in the UK?

 The only reason I do not carry the Mighty everywhere I go is that it’s a tad too big; if the Volcano is a tablet and any other portable vaporizer is a smart-phone, the Mighty is probably be a ‘phablet’.

-One of the biggest advantages of the Mighty is that boasts a Hybrid heating system which makes the use of convection and conduction heating.
+One of the biggest advantages of the Mighty is that it boasts a Hybrid heating system which makes the use of convection and conduction heating.
 This produces the thickest vapour out of any vaporizer I’ve ever used and reaches maximum temperatures really quick too.
 I’d argue that the Might provides clouds that can only be matched by a desktop vaporizer.

 Finally, the Mighty is super easy to use.
 Most vaporizers take a while to get the hang of, especially when you’re new to vaping but the Mighty just works.